JontePonte/TensorFlow_test1/README.md

 # TensorFlow_test1
 First try using tensorflow
-Multiple files.
-Different tests in each

 ### Roadmap
-- [ ] Lear how to use tensorflow
+- [ ] Learn how to use tensorflow
 - [ ] Do stuff with tensorflow
+- [ ] Do other stuff with tensorflow
 - [ ] World domination